 Preschools, elementary schools, elementary schools for pupils with learning disabilities with 4-year programs and recreation centers

 Lund Municipality complies with the recommendations of the Public Health Agency.
 This means that healthy children and students are able to attend as usual.
-However, if you are ill or have symptoms, you should stay home two days after recovery.

 Schools and preschools are open